anusha-murali/anusha-murali.github.io/CS124/heaps.md

 - Builds a Max-Heap from $A$
 - Starting with the root (the maximum element), the algorithm places the maximum element into the correct place in $A$ by swapping it with the element in the last position of $A$.
 - "Discard" this last node (knowing that it is in its correct place) by decreasing the heap size, and calling `Max-Heapify()` on the new (possibly incorrectly-placed) root.
+- Repeat this "discarding" process until only one node (the smallest element) remains, and therefore is in the correct place in the array.

 ## Priority Queues